Nico Hernandez: 2016 Olympic qualifications

 Hernandez entered Boxing Qualification for the 2016 Summer Olympics.
-Despite two failed attempts to qualify for the U.S. Olympic Team, he persisted, qualifying in March of 2016.
+Despite two failed attempts to qualify for the U.S. Olympic Team, he persisted, qualifying in March 2016.
 At the 2016 American Boxing Olympic Qualification Tournament held in Buenos Aires, Argentina, he won the silver medal in the men's flyweight.
 He defeated Argentina's Leandro Blanc in the semifinals to secure his place in the Olympic competition and advanced to the final to face Yuberjen Martinez of Colombia.

 2016 Rio Olympics

 Entering Boxing at the 2016 Summer Olympics, 20-year-old Hernandez—a virtual unknown in boxing—weighed in at 108 pounds, entering the Men's light flyweight division.
 Not expected to win, his unexpected Olympic victories created a stir in the boxing community.
 His USA Olympic boxing coach was Billy Walsh (though his lifelong boxing coach had been his own father, Lewis Hernandez).
 Ironically, Walsh had previously coached Brendan Irvine, an Irish boxer who, the year before, had defeated Hernandez in the starting round of a world championship fight in Qatar.

 For the first time since 1980, protective headgear would not be worn by Olympic boxers during their matches.
 This would become a problem for Hernandez in his final fight.